TheWindFlower/Instagram-Profile-Picture-Changer/readme.md

 ## What does this script do ?

-the script will change your instagram profile picture every x time, by using your cookie
+the script will change your instagram profile picture every x time, by using your instagram cookie

 ## Usage guide :